A History of Wandsworth Common

 Parish boundary marker, Battersea Bridge.

-[The best source of images and general information is Mike Horne's Metadyne website: How the boundaries between London's parishes were marked — a photographic survey.
+[Until recently, the best source of photographs and general information about Battersea boundary markers was Mike Horne's Metadyne website: How the boundaries between London's parishes were marked — a photographic survey.
 On Battersea and nearby download this pdf.
-I am not sure whether he continues to maintain the site.
+[This may have ceased to function, and I am not sure whether he continues to maintain the site.
 I do hope so.]

 (Click on image to enlarge)